dirkleas/miditoyz/help.md

-  dump     Dump a MIDI song file in raw text format. fields   Show the fields in your catalog that you can use when querying... init     Generate a new music collection from a source directory into a... query    Query a playlist from your catalog for later streaming. raw      Dump a MIDI song file in alternative raw text format with... stream   Stream music from a catalog song list, a midi file, or...
+  dump     Dump a MIDI song file in raw text format. fields   Show the fields in your catalog that you can use when querying... init     Generate a new music collection from a source directory into a... panic    Send MIDI panic to turn off any hung notes. query    Query a playlist from your catalog for later streaming. raw      Dump a MIDI song file in alternative raw text format with... stream   Stream music from a catalog song list, a midi file, or...